twilson63/permaweb-cookbook/docs/src/guides/posting-transactions/irys.md

-# Posting Transactions using Irys (Previously Bundlr)
+# Posting Transactions using Irys

 Posting transactions to irys.xyz can be accomplished using the `irys.xyz/sdk` JavaScript package.
 Bundling services enable guaranteed confirmation of posted transactions as well as supporting many thousands of transactions per block though the use of transaction bundles.